mhxnahid/trickery/js/devtools/download-file-as-blob-avoid-referrer-hassle.md

             a.remove();  //afterwards we remove the element again
         });
 ```
-Alternative: Create a link/ edit an existing link using the element editor and click that link to pass referrer check.
+Alternative: Create a link/ edit an existing link using the element editor and click that link to pass referrer check (to watch).